 Ladakh or “Little Tibet” lies as a separate area in the Himalayas of northern India at the Tibetan Plateau, at the frontier of Karakoram.
-It hardly rains in this region, that is why a spectacular moon landscape is created where surrealistic colors like earth-red, gold and deep dark purple twinkle at the rocks.
-Ladakh has a rich cultural and religious heritage that you can see in the very old monasteries that still function.
-For sure this is one of the few places left where one can witness the Tibetan Buddhism in the original state!
+And trekking is the best way to explore the Mountainous region of Ladakh.
+It hardly rains in this region.
+That is why a spectacular moon landscape is created where surrealistic colors like earth-red, gold, and deep dark purple twinkle at the rocks.
+Ladakh has a rich cultural and religious heritage.
+Those you can see in the very old monasteries that still function.
+It is for sure that, this is one of the few places left where one can witness Tibetan Buddhism in its original state!

-You walk an average of 4 hours per day, your luggage is carried by packed animals, you’re accompanied by a local guide and stay the nights in 2-persons tents.
+You walk an average of 4 hours per day.
+Then your luggage is carried by packed animals.
+Similarly, you’re accompanied by a local guide and stay the nights in 2-persons tents.

 We travel to Leh overland or fly in or vice versa, one domestic flight is obligatory.
-Passes are open the first week of July.
+Passes are open from the first week of July.
+The trip starts from Delhi and trains journey to Kalka.
+We change the train in Kalka to reach Simla.
+Then we drive to Manali.
+The route from Manali is Jispa, Sarchu, and all the way to Leh and flight back to Delhi.

 Arrival at New Delhi & transfer to hotel o/n in a hotel